• Hungarian Language

 Pros

-• Grooming: Effortless: The Cordoba Fighting Dog requires minimal grooming.
+• Grooming Requirements: Effortless: The Cordoba Fighting Dog requires minimal grooming.

-• Watchdog Ability: Cordoba Fighting Dog dogs are one of the best watchdogs.
+• Watchdog Rating: Cordoba Fighting Dog dogs are one of the best watchdogs.

 • Good For First Time Owners: Cordoba Fighting Dog dogs are good for novice owners, due to their easy-going personality.